-Chicago is known as a city with big city vibes while still maintaining its Midwest personality.
+Living in Chicago is an experience of big city vibes while still maintaining its Midwest personality.
+It is the third-most-populated city in the US, Chicago is home to nearly 3 million residents spread across its 237 square miles.
 The home of deep-dish pizza, Wrigley Field, and sprawling Lake Michigan, it’s a clean, friendly and vibrant city.
-The third-most-populated city in the US, Chicago is home to nearly 3 million residents spread across its 237 square miles.

 Table of Contents: